 Now, for future improvements:

 - The cheese is not quite as firm as store-bought brynza or feta.
-I’m considering increasing the amount of calcium chloride, or adding some powdered milk.
+I’m considering increasing the amount of calcium chloride.

 - I may try to shorten the 4 days of aging before the brining, as I’m not sure it actually brings much to the texture or flavor.